Eisweinjlee/two-links-with-learning-CLF/README.md

 ### There are two Matlab program in this project:

-1. `main.m` is a naive PD feedback controller for two-link manipulator
+1. `main_naive.m` is a naive PD feedback controller for two-link manipulator

     It is finished.
 It can be improved by adding feedforward term, but I am not going to do this.

-2. `main_two_links.m` is a CLF-based controller for two-link manipulator
+2. `main_clf.m` is a CLF-based controller for two-link manipulator

     It is not finished yet.